guettli/programming-guidelines/README.md

 ### Config Management: No need for custom RPMs/DPKGs

-In the past it was common to create a custom RPM or Debian package to install a file on a server.
+In the past, it was common to create a custom RPM or Debian package to install a file on a server.

-For example a SSL cert.
+For example an SSL cert.

 If you have a configuration management tool, then this extra container (RPM/DPKG) does not make much sense.